 Your intellectual property is your most valuable business asset.
 It’s core to your future revenues, and you must keep track of it, especially if you are trying to raise capital.

-One of the best tools for doing this is the IP due diligence process.
-It’s an audit of all of your IP assets.
-IP due diligence includes verifying the the types of IP, registration status, where and how it’s being used, any outstanding issues, such as upcoming fee payments or pending litigation, and what needs to be done to correct these issues.
+That’s why you need an IP audit.
+It creates and inventory of your IP assets, and includes verifying the the types of IP, registration status, where and how it’s being used, any outstanding issues, such as upcoming fee payments or pending litigation, and what needs to be done to correct these issues.